 - Rip the greens into bite-size chunks.

-- Add olive oil to your pan then turn it on high until the oil smokes.
+- Add olive oil to your pan and turn it on medium heat.
 As the pan heats up, spread the oil around so that the entire bottom is covered.
-One way to test if you’re ready to cook is to wet your hands then flick some water at the pan.
+One way to test if you’re ready to cook is to wet your hands then flick a couple drops of water at the pan.
 If it pops and crackles, you’re good to go.
 If it’s quiet or slowly sizzles, give it a little longer.

 - Once the pan is hot, add your potatoes and spread them out.
 Try to make sure that they’re all in contact with the bottom of the pan, rather than resting on top of each other.
-I like to shake the pan back and forth as I’m doing this to make sure they don’t stick.
+I like to shake the pan back and forth while they cook to make sure they don’t stick.

-- Turn the temperature down to medium heat and let it all cook for a bit, mixing every couple minutes.
+- At this point, you just need to let it all cook until done.
 You want to make sure that nothing sticks to the pan, and also that each piece of food is cooked all around.
-I find that a good metal spatula makes this an easy task, combined with shaking the pan to let things naturally spread out.
-I also usually find myself lowering the temperature as I go.
-Over time, your food will absorb the oil which removes the grease that keeps everything from sticking.
-A lower temperature will help you avoid burning everything in the process.
+I find that a good metal spatula makes this an easy task, combined with shaking the pan to let everything naturally spread out.
+I usually find myself lowering the temperature as I go – a lower heat will avoid overcooking the outsides while the insides cook.

-- Once everything looks cooked, add your greens with just a little more oil, stir it around for about 30 seconds, and serve.
-The easiest way to tell if it’s done is to eat a potato slice and see how it tastes (after blowing on it to cool it down) You can cook the greens longer (or not at all) based on your preference.
-I like them to be softer, but not super wilted.
+- Once the veggies are cooked to your liking: add your greens with just a little more oil, stir it around for about 30 seconds, and serve.
+The easiest way to tell if it’s done is to eat a potato slice and see how it tastes (…after blowing on it to cool it down) You can cook the greens longer (or not at all) based on your preference.
+I like them soft, but not super wilted.

 Writing it all out made me realize this recipe sounds more complicated than it is.
 If you’re pretty comfortable in the kitchen already, here’s the simple version: